mariam138/globetrotters-gazette/README.md

 5. Type `git clone` followed by the URL that has been copied
 6. Press *'Enter'* to create your local clone

+## Code Adaptations

+- Code to create a date picker widget when editing a user's profile is adapted from the [Django Forums](https://forum.djangoproject.com/t/cant-change-type-attribute-in-django-crispy-forms/10054)

 ## Acknowledgments